-The vast majority of home solar panels will be connected to the grid.
+The vast majority of home solar systems will be connected to the grid.
 With grid-connected solar, net-metering serves as an efficient solution to the question “how will I power my solar home at night?”
 Net metering is a solar incentive where you receive bill credits when your solar system overproduces electricity.
 During times when your panels aren’t producing enough electricity, you can use those bill credits to cover the cost of your grid electricity use.

 If you are off grid, you won’t have access to electricity from your utility.
 This means that, in order to build a completely off-grid project, you will need extensive energy storage capabilities, an extra-large solar panel system, and provisions for backup power to cover you when your panels don’t get enough sun.

 5. How long does a residential solar system take to install?

 Once you have met with the installers and done all necessary site visits and planning, the actual installation of your solar panel system will only take a few days of work.
 The exact time depends on a number of factors.
 For example, if you are setting up net metering, that process will tack on additional time until your panels are properly connected to the grid.
 Overall, while the decision process for solar panels can take some time, the installation timeframe is very quick and fairly simple.

 6. Can you get a solar panel system for your home if your roof doesn’t qualify?